Understanding the onset of surface degradation in LiNiO2 cathodes: Methods

 Two levels of theory were considered.
 For the optimization of slab geometries, the generalized gradient approximation (GGA) exchange-correlation functional by Perdew, Burke and Ernzerhof (PBE)~\cite{prl77-1996-3865} was used.
 Additionally, a rotationally invariant Hubbard-U term~\cite{prb57-1998-1505} ($U=6$~eV \cite{cms50-2011-2295}) was employed to correct for the GGA self-interaction error in the description of the strongly correlated Ni \textit{d} electrons.
 The convergence thresholds for atomic forces in geometry optimizations was $1\times10^{-4}$ eV \AA{}$^{-1}$.

 PBE exhibits a systematic error for oxide formation energies, and the empirical correction of $-1.36$~eV per \ce{O2} by Wang et al.\ was employed to obtain more accurate relative stabilities~\cite{prb73-2006-195107}.
 However, the Wang correction is dependent on the oxygen valence state ($-2$ in the bulk oxide), and oxygen loss might involve also the formation of oxidized lattice oxygen species.
-For a more detailed discussion see the \textbf{Supplementary Information}.
+For a more detailed discussion see the \textbf{Supporting Section~S1} and \textbf{Figures~S1 and~S2}.

-Therefore, all surface phase diagrams reported in the following were determined based on calculations with the Strongly Constrained and Appropriately Normed (SCAN)~\cite{prl115-2015-036402} meta-GGA functional, which does not exhibit any systematic error for oxygen species~\cite{arXiv:2102.01131v2} and has previously been validated for LIB cathode materials~\cite{nc8-2016-831, ncm4-2018-1}.
-We performed single point SCAN+rVV10+U ($U=0.6$~eV \cite{arXiv:2102.01131v2}) calculations for structures that were previously optimized using PBE+U with dispersive van-der-Waals interactions considered by including the revised Van-Voorhis approach~\cite{prx6-2016-041005, prl103-2009-063004, tjocp133-2010-244103}, which was shown to further improve the accuracy of formation energies~\cite{prm2-2018-063801, arXiv:2102.01131v2}.
+Therefore, all surface phase diagrams reported in the following were determined based on calculations with the Strongly Constrained and Appropriately Normed (SCAN)~\cite{prl115-2015-036402} meta-GGA functional, which does not exhibit any systematic error for oxygen species~\cite{prm6-2022-035003} and has previously been validated for LIB cathode materials~\cite{nc8-2016-831, ncm4-2018-1}.
+We performed single point SCAN+rVV10+U ($U=0.6$~eV \cite{prm6-2022-035003}) calculations for structures that were previously optimized using PBE+U with dispersive van-der-Waals interactions considered by including the revised Van-Voorhis approach~\cite{prx6-2016-041005, prl103-2009-063004, tjocp133-2010-244103}, which was shown to further improve the accuracy of formation energies~\cite{prm2-2018-063801, prm6-2022-035003}.

 The valence state of Ni atoms was determined based on the magnetic moment, which in turn was calculated by integration of the spin density difference within a sphere around the ionic center~\cite{esl5-2002-A145}.
 Changes in the valence states of oxygen atoms were further determined using Bader charge analysis~\cite{cms36-2006-354, jcc28-2007-899, jpcm21-2009-084204, tjocp134-2011-064111} and by comparison of \ce{Ni-O} bond lengths in optimized structures.
 The Python Materials Genomics (pymatgen) toolkit was used to generate all input files for DFT calculations~\cite{cms50-2011-2295, cms68-2013-314}.